Internal bicategories: Motivating examples

 \subsubsection{Dimension $2$}

-A $2$-dimensional local field theory is a functor $F$ from the bordism bicategory of $0$-, $1$-, and $2$-manifolds to a target bicategory $C$.
-If we restrict this functor to closed $1$-manifolds and bordisms between them, we would like to recover a $2$-dimensional (nonlocal) field theory.
-The functor $F$ is symmetric monoidal; it therefore takes the empty $0$-manifold to the unit object $1$ in $C$, and it takes a closed $1$-manifold to a $1$-morphism of $C$ from $1$ to $1$.
-We demand therefore that the category $\Hom_C(1,1)$ be equivalent to the category of vector spaces.
+We consider symmetric monoidal bicategories $C$ with the property that $\Hom_C(1,1)$ is equivalent to the category of vector spaces.
 We refer to this property by saying that ``$C$ deloops the category of vector spaces", and write $\Omega C \simeq \Vect$.
+A category does not have a unique deloop, but rather a few natural deloops, that serve different purposes.

-\emph{2-vector spaces.} A category does not have a unique deloop, but rather a few natural deloops that serve different purposes.
-One deloop of vector spaces is the 2-category $\TwVect$ of 2-vector spaces.
-Recall that $\Vect$ is a symmetric bimonoidal (that is ``commutative ring") category, and a 2-vector space is, roughly speaking, a symmetric monoidal category equipped with the structure of a module over $\Vect$; often one restricts attention to the free finitely generated 2-vector spaces, or even for simplicity to the rigid modules $\Vect^n$~\cite{kapvoev,elgueta}.
-The 1-morphisms of $\TwVect$ are module functors, and the 2-morphisms of $\TwVect$ are module natural transformations.
-The unit object of $\TwVect$ is the category $\Vect$ itself, and a $\Vect$-module functor from $\Vect$ to itself is determined by the image of the object $\CC$, thus by a choice of an object of $\Vect$.
-Therefore $\Hom_{\TwVect}(1,1)$ is indeed equivalent to the category of vector spaces, as required.
+\emph{2-vector spaces.} One deloop of vector spaces is the 2-category $\TwVect$ of 2-vector spaces.
+Recall that $\Vect$ is a symmetric bimonoidal (that is ``commutative ring") category, and a 2-vector space is, roughly speaking, a symmetric monoidal category equipped with the structure of a module over $\Vect$; often one restricts attention to the free finitely generated $\Vect$-modules, or even for simplicity to the specific modules $\Vect^n$~\cite{kapvoev,elgueta}.
+More generally and more precisely, one may define a 2-vector space as a semisimple $\mathbb C$-linear abelian category.
+The 1-morphisms of $\TwVect$ are linear functors, and the 2-morphisms of $\TwVect$ are linear natural transformations.
+The unit object of $\TwVect$ is the category $\Vect$ itself.
+A $\Vect$-module functor from $\Vect$ to itself is determined by the image of the object $\CC$, thus by a choice of an object of $\Vect$.
+Therefore $\Hom_{\TwVect}(1,1)$ is equivalent to the category of vector spaces, i.e.\ $\TwVect$ is a deloop of $\Vect$.
 Note that $\TwVect$ can be viewed as a category object in symmetric monoidal categories, where the first category is 2-vector spaces with module functors, and the second category is module functors with module natural transformations.
-However, this category object does not carry any more information than the underlying 2-category.
-Besides $\TwVect$, there are other versions of 2-vector spaces, which for instance might deloop a category of Hilbert spaces rather than vector spaces.